-A. GASOLINE FUEL SYSTEM
+GASOLINE FUEL SYSTEM

-The gasoline fuel system on your 240SD consists of a 58 gallon (219 liter) fuel tank, fuel tank vent, anti-siphon valve, engine fuel supply line and fuel fill.
-Your vessel contains a new EPA certified fuel system.
-The system prevents spit back when filling the tank and lowers the out gassing emissions through the tank and vent.
+The gasoline fuel system on your boat consists of a fuel tank, fuel tank vent, anti-siphon valve, engine fuel supply line and fuel fill.
+Your vessel contains an EPA certified fuel system.
+The system prevents spit back when filling the tank and lowers the evaporative emissions through the tank and vent.

-B. CARBON CANISTER VENTING SYSTEM
+CARBON CANISTER VENTING SYSTEM

-Sea Ray Sport Boats are equipped with a carbon canister.
-This canister filters all the hydrocarbons that pass through the canister.
-If the carbon canister is mounted in the engine compartment, the canister will have a heat shield.
-Periodically check that the shield has not become damaged.
+Your boat is equipped with a carbon canister.
+This canister absorbs hydrocarbons that pass through the canister.
+If the carbon canister is mounted in the engine compartment, the canister could have a heat shield.
+If so, periodically check that the shield has not become damaged.

-C. FUEL VENT
+FUEL VENT